-If you are a business owner and have been reading our blogs here at Turn the Page On Line Marketing and you are on the newer side of your social media experience, you might be saying to yourself, “OK, I get it.
+If you are a business owner and have been reading our blogs here at Turn The Page Online Marketing and you are on the newer side of your social media experience, you might be saying to yourself, “OK, I get it.
 I get that social media is the ‘new way’ to reach my prospective buyers.
-I get that people are on line.
+I get that people are online.
 I get that the ‘old way’ of using “interruptive marketing” (i.e. direct mail, radio commercials, TV commercials, cold calling) although garnering a little success, (2% for direct mail- really?) is a lot of money (printing and postage, and if you use bulk mail rates, your bags of direct mail pieces sit at the post office dock with no promises of mailing on or before a specific date- which is a bummer for the call to action deadlines that you printed on them) and it isn’t very green.
-If you ride in the car with a teen-ager, a radio commercial invokes a visceral reaction to switch to another station.
-A television commercial during Mad Men (my favorite show ) is my cue to move the laundry from the washer to the dyer, vacuum a room or clean up in the kitchen- again (the kids were watching something else downstairs and had their commercial break.)
+If you ride in the car with a teenager, a radio commercial invokes a visceral reaction to switch to another station.
+A television commercial during Mad Men (my favorite show) is my cue to move the laundry from the washer to the dryer, vacuum a room or clean up in the kitchen- again (the kids were watching something else downstairs and had their commercial break.)

 Speaking of TV, according to the A.C.
 Neilson Company, the average American (and this unfortunately includes children) watches more than 4 hours of TV each day or 28 hours/week, or 2 months of nonstop TV-watching per year.
 In a 65-year life, that person will have spent 9 years glued to the tube.
 Why do you suppose that is?
 Is it boredom or entertainment?
 My $20 is on the latter.
 Now we get to the point of this blog: YouTube and business.